APogue/APogue.github.io/_posts/posts/2024-10-22-Campus-safety-fos.md

 - Nov 7th and 8th incidents

 	- Condemned by Block and Drake (vague and broad to address all incidents in the past month)

+- Free speech gray area

-- Illustrate when "equal rights give way to free speech", i.e. UCLA permits more extreme cases of discrimination
+	- When "equal rights give way to free speech"---UCLA permits more extreme cases of discrimination

 		- Did not remove it, waited to condemn it

 		- Impactful discriminatory art at a larger-scale protest

+			- Made it into social media posts, Op-eds, news articles

+	- Instances of discrimination quietly removed

+		- Students mentioned they wanted to leave campus due to "clear signs of discrimination" happening

+		- Triangles made it into several articles as the "face of the protest"

+		- No acknowledgment

 ### Protests

+- Non-affiliates have a history of interacting with students

+	- February rally

+		- Heckling

+	- Off campus protests

+		- Assault, intimidation

+		- Police did not intervene

+		- Police told them to leave

+- UC Divest Protest to Regents meeting

-- Instances of discrimination going unacknowledged
+	- There were plenty of officers present

+### Post-protest finger pointing